How to Use Ansible: A Reference Guide

 Running ad-hoc Commands

-To execute any command on a node, use the
+To execute a command on a node, use the

 -a option followed by the command you want to run, in quotes.